Open Commerce Quick Start

 reaction-development-platform directory to set your user as the owner of all the files it contains.

 make process clones all of the relevant Open Commerce software repositories, sets up each environment, and pulls, builds, and starts each Docker container.

-make completes, five services will be running on
+make completes, three services will be running on

 Open Commerce API (port 3000), including the core plugins.
 This service also contains the GraphQL playground at

 Admin dashboard (port 4080), used to manage shop settings, accounts, products, and orders.

 Note: You can manage individual pieces of the system by changing directories into a subproject and running Docker compose commands (e.g.,